Menu

 header photo

-This introduction to disability awareness teaches youth what a disability is, and how the diagnosis affects each individual person differently.
+This introduction to understanding diversity teaches youth what a disability is, and how the diagnosis impacts each individual person differently.
 They learn what the word disability means, but most of all, they learn what it does not mean.
 We discuss that disability can affect any person through an accident, an illness. or the natural process of aging.

 Youth adapt table display.
 Props and material are displayed on a table with a covering saying.aDAPT DiverseAbilities.ca.
 There is a sign language and braille poster behind the table that is part of the program teaching.